A groundbreaking treatment for reducing the symptoms of sinusitis

 If you suffer from chronic sinusitis, the first step toward obtaining relief from your symptoms is to schedule an initial consultation at Los Angeles Sinus Institute.

 Dr. Zadeh reserves surgery for cases in which it is the most appropriate and effective treatment, and strives to deliver the best balloon sinuplasty in Los Angeles.
-Whether it involves surgery or alternative treatment options, Dr. Zadeh will individually tailor the most effect, least invasive treatment plan for your condition.
+Whether it involves surgery or alternative treatment options, Dr. Zadeh will individually tailor the most effective, least invasive treatment plan for your condition.

 Real Patient Testimonial